Machine-Learning Enhanced Photometric Analysis of the Extremely Bright GRB 210822A: Abstract

 \section{Abstract}

 We present analytical and numerical models of the bright long GRB~210822A at $z=1.736$.
 The intrinsic extreme brightness exhibited in the optical, which is very similar to other bright GRBs (e.g., GRBs 080319B, 130427A, 160625A 190114C, and 221009A), makes GRB~210822A an ideal case for studying the evolution of this particular kind of GRB.
-We use optical data from the RATIR instrument starting at $T+315.9$~s, with publicly available optical data from other ground-based observatories, as well as X-ray data from the {\itshape Swift}/X-ray Telescope (XRT) and data from the {\itshape Swift}/Ultraviolet/Optical Telescope (UVOT).
+We use optical data from the RATIR instrument starting at $T+315.9$~s, with publicly available optical data from other ground-based observatories, as well as {\itshape Swift}/UVOT, and X-ray data from the {\itshape Swift}/XRT instrument.
 The temporal profiles and spectral properties during the late stages align consistently with the conventional forward shock model, complemented by a reverse shock element that dominates optical emissions during the initial phases ($T<300$~s).
 Furthermore, we observe a break at $T=80000$~s that we interpreted as evidence of a jet break, which constrains the opening angle to be about $\theta_\mathrm{j}=(3-5)$~degrees.
 Finally, we apply a machine-learning technique to model the multi-wavelength light curve of GRB~210822A using the {\sc afterglowpy library}.
-We estimate the angle of sight $\theta_{obs}=(6.4 \pm 0.1) \times 10^{-1}$~degrees, the energy $E_0= (7.9 \pm 1.6)\times 10^{53}$~ergs, the electron index $p=2.54 \pm 0.10$, the thermal energy fraction in electrons $\epsilon_e=(4.63 \pm 0.91) \times 10^{-5}$ and in the magnetic field $\epsilon_B= (8.66 \pm 1.01) \times 10^{-6}$, the efficiency $\chi = 0.89 \pm 0.01$, and the density of the surrounding medium $n_\mathrm{0} = 0.85 \pm 0.01$.
+We estimate the angle of sight $\theta_{obs}=(6.4 \pm 0.1) \times 10^{-1}$~degrees, the energy $E_0= (7.9 \pm 1.6)\times 10^{53}$~ergs, the electron index $p=2.54 \pm 0.10$, the thermal energy fraction in electrons $\epsilon_\mathrm{e}=(4.63 \pm 0.91) \times 10^{-5}$ and in the magnetic field $\epsilon_\mathrm{B}= (8.66 \pm 1.01) \times 10^{-6}$, the efficiency $\chi = 0.89 \pm 0.01$, and the density of the surrounding medium $n_\mathrm{0} = 0.85 \pm 0.01~cm^{-3}$.